Ryan Companies: History

 Ryan Companies was founded in Hibbing, Minnesota, by James Henry Ryan.
 Forming a partnership with his sons Francis and Russell, James bought the Frederick Lumber Company and renamed it Ryan Lumber and Coal in 1938.
 In 1949, Russell and Francis formed Ryan Realty Company to own, finance, and manage the real estate Ryan Lumber and Coal built.
 In 1989, construction, development, capital markets, and real estate management were joined under Ryan Companies.

 In 1946, Ryan built their first National Tea Company store, the company's first design-build/development project.
 Ryan built 60 National stores over its 30-year relationship with the company.
 The company built its first Target store in Bloomington, Minnesota in 1965, and today, builds stores, distribution centers, data centers, and office buildings for the retailer.

-Leadership

-James Henry Ryan died in 1949.
-Francis and Russell continued leading the company until 1989 when Russell's son, Jim, became CEO, Pat Ryan became president, and Tim Gray, long-time family friend and company controller, became CFO.
-Before his death in 2009, Jim Ryan was awarded the Best in Real Estate Lifetime Achievement Award for his contribution to the community, the real estate industry, and his company.
-Pat Ryan, chairman of the board and former president and CEO, was named in Twin City Business "100 Leaders To Know" in November, 2014.
-Brian Murray took over as Ryan Companies CEO in 2018, and is Ryan's first non-family member to lead the company.